-One of the key selling points of business intelligence products is that they can combine metrics from different platforms in ways that would be challenging in one standalone platform.
+One of the key selling points of business intelligence platforms is that they can combine metrics from different platforms in ways that would be challenging in one standalone platform.
 For example, let’s imagine that the digital analytics platform reported an organization had 1,000,000 unique visitors on May 3.
 The CRM system showed that 20,000 marketing qualified leads (MQLs) were created on the same day.
-The organization could use a business intelligence product to divide these two metrics to create a brand new KPI called MQL/Unique Visitor.
+The organization could use a business intelligence platform to divide these two metrics to create a brand new KPI called MQL/Unique Visitor.
 While there may not be an easy way to connect those unique visitors to sales MQLs, at a high level, it may be possible to view trends and see if there is a relationship between the two.
-While this organization could import MQL data into its digital analytics product, most would choose to do it in a business intelligence product.
+While this organization could import MQL data into its digital analytics platform, most would choose to do it in a business intelligence platform.

 In the old days, this type of work would have been done in Microsoft Excel (the OG BI Tool!), but Excel had limitations on data import and database capabilities.
-I think of business intelligence products as Excel on steroids.
-The power of business intelligence products is that they can easily combine multiple data sources and empower organizations to mix and match all sorts of metrics from different systems.
+I think of business intelligence platforms as Excel on steroids.
+The power of business intelligence platforms is that they can easily combine multiple data sources and empower organizations to mix and match all sorts of metrics from different systems.
 Often, the joining factor will be the date, but in some cases, other primary keys can be used to join data from different sources.

-Digital analytics products are often used to build conversion funnels.
+Digital analytics platforms are often used to build conversion funnels.
 These funnels plot key checkpoints in conversion flows to see how many customers make it to each step.
 While they sound similar to path flows, they are different in that they are less focused on all of the paths customers take and more interested in a specific set of steps taken.
 Conversion funnels are also built such that customers have to perform the actions in a set order to be included.
-This order sequence requirement means that the digital analytics product must understand which customers have completed each step and in what order.
-While a business intelligence product could likely report on how many times event1 and event2 took place, it would be difficult to understand if it was the same user who performed both events and in the correct order.
+This order sequence requirement means that the digital analytics platform must understand which customers have completed each step and in what order.
+While a business intelligence platform could likely report on how many times event1 and event2 took place, it would be difficult to understand if it was the same user who performed both events and in the correct order.

 Cohorts & Segments

-One of the most powerful aspects of digital analytics products is the ability to build ad-hoc cohorts (or segments) of users.
+One of the most powerful aspects of digital analytics platforms is the ability to build ad-hoc cohorts (or segments) of users.
 These cohorts can be based upon event behavior, attributes, or navigation behavior.
 Once created, cohorts can be used to compare different groups of customers, and cohorts can be sent to other systems for personalization or marketing efforts.

 Most business intelligence platforms are not user-centric.
 They focus on numbers more than users.
-Therefore, it is not common to use business intelligence products to create cohorts of users for analysis or marketing purposes.
+Therefore, it is not common to use business intelligence platforms to create cohorts of users for analysis or marketing purposes.

 A core component of digital analytics is the concept of identity.
 In digital analytics it is important to know if the current user is the same as a user who used the digital property last week.
-To address this, digital analytics products have built mechanisms to identify users and determine if they are known or unknown.
+To address this, digital analytics platforms have built mechanisms to identify users and determine if they are known or unknown.
 Some do this via third-party cookies, and others do this via first-party authentication.

-Business intelligence products have not traditionally attempted to perform identity resolution.
+Business intelligence platforms have not traditionally attempted to perform identity resolution.
 While they can view and join metrics by a customer ID, they are not built to review anonymous user data and determine if the user is a previously known entity.

 Understanding which and how many of your customers return to your digital experiences over time is an integral part of digital analytics.
 Digital teams use digital analytics data to see what features or marketing campaigns drive retention so they can form habits and generate revenue.
 Reporting upon retention requires identity resolution to know if the customer who is currently engaging with the digital product has been there before and how often.

-Business intelligence products can report on usage, but many are not built to understand if the same users are returning again and again.
+Business intelligence platforms can report on usage, but many are not built to understand if the same users are returning again and again.
 There may be some ways to do this by leveraging customer identifiers, but this has to be coupled with time-series data for each customer and reports that use statistics to show retention buckets and time windows.
-These capabilities are rarely present in business intelligence products.
+These capabilities are rarely present in business intelligence platforms.

-Digital analytics products are also built for executives, but they are also heavily used by digital analysts, marketing analysts, or product teams.
-Since digital analytics products provide both high-level and granular information, digital analytics products are accessible to almost anyone in the organization.
-Executives can view high-level dashboards in digital analytics products, but only the data-savvy ones will dig deeper into the data.
-I believe that the complexity of digital analytics products was one of the contributing factors to the rise of the business intelligence industry.
-One of the popular business intelligence products was founded by the former CEO of a digital analytics product.
-He was frustrated that he couldn’t see the high-level metrics he needed to run his business from his digital analytics product!
+Digital analytics platforms are also built for executives, but they are also heavily used by digital analysts, marketing analysts, or product teams.
+Since digital analytics platforms provide both high-level and granular information, digital analytics platforms are accessible to almost anyone in the organization.
+Executives can view high-level dashboards in digital analytics platforms, but only the data-savvy ones will dig deeper into the data.
+I believe that the complexity of digital analytics platforms was one of the contributing factors to the rise of the business intelligence industry.
+One of the popular business intelligence platforms was founded by the former CEO of a digital analytics platform.
+He was frustrated that he couldn’t see the high-level metrics he needed to run his business from his digital analytics platform!

-Digital analytics products primarily collect data from websites and mobile applications.
+Digital analytics platforms primarily collect data from websites and mobile applications.
 However, in recent years this has expanded to include many other data types (e.g., store data, call center, etc.).
 However, the collected data is often at a very granular level.
-Common data points might include clicks or swipes on buttons and links, viewing specific pages, and phases entered into website search boxes, etc. Most organizations collect event data in the billions each month, and this data is aggregated in reports within the digital analytics product.
+Common data points might include clicks or swipes on buttons and links, viewing specific pages, and phases entered into website search boxes, etc. Most organizations collect event data in the billions each month, and this data is aggregated in reports within the digital analytics platform.